mikekpl/croperino/README.md

 Croperino
 =========

-A simple image cropping tool derived from [Crop Image](https://github.com/biokys/cropimage)
+A simple image cropping tool for your android applications

-Credits:
-* Credits to [Alexey](https://github.com/tpom6oh) for fixing some issues related to API 23+ (Since I do not have 23+ devices yet)
+Version:
+* Minimum SDK Version 14
+* Target SDK Version 27
+* Gradle 3.0.1

 Features:
 * Camera and/or gallery calls.